jbx-protocol/juice-docs/docs/user/next-steps/governance.md

 You can deploy a Snapshot space for your project on [snapshot.org](https://snapshot.org/#/setup), or you can:

-1. Visit your project's page on [juicebox.money](https://juicebox.money).
+1. Visit your project's page on [juicebox.money](https://juicebox.money) with the project owner wallet connected.
-2. Open your project settings by clicking the gear in the upper right-hand corner.
+2. Open your project's settings by clicking the gear in the upper right-hand corner.
-3. Selecting `Governance` in the left-hand sidebar.
+3. Selecting `Governance` in the left-hand sidebar, and following the instructions on that page.

 Both of these options will require you to have an ENS address (this is a short name ending with `.eth` that refers to your wallet).
 If you don't have an ENS, visit [app.ens.domains](https://app.ens.domains).

-Once you have your space set up, you can use one of the [pre-written Snapshot strategies for Juicebox projects](/user/resources/snapshot/).
+Once you have your space set up, you can use one of our [pre-written Snapshot strategies for Juicebox projects](/user/resources/snapshot/).
 If you're looking for something else, tag `filipv#0001` in the [Juicebox Discord](https://discord.gg/juicebox).

 :::info
-JuiceboxDAO contributors have built an [alternative Snapshot interface](https://juicetool.xyz/snapshot) with extra features (like search, filtering, and more stats).
+JuiceboxDAO contributors have built an [alternative Snapshot interface](https://juicetool.xyz/snapshot) with additional features (like search, filtering, and additional analytics).
 :::

 ## 3. Onchain Governance